MicrosoftDocs/dynamics365smb-docs/business-central/copy-paste.md

 ## Does copy and paste work with tiles?
 No. The list must be viewed as rows (List View) for you to copy and paste.

-## In which lists can I copy rows?
+## In which lists can I copy and paste rows?
 You can copy rows in any kind of list, including worksheets, FactBoxes, or list that are embedded on a page (like lines of a sales order).
-However, the list must be editable to paste any rows.
-In some pages, the application may prevent you from pasting of rows because of the way the page's source table is set up.
-Contact your administrator or application developer to change the [PasteIsValid property](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-pasteisvalid-property) on the source table.
+However, to paste rows, the list must be editable.

+In some pages, the application design may prevent you from pasting of rows.
+Contact your administrator or application developer to change the [Editable property](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-editable-property) on the page or [PasteIsValid property](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-pasteisvalid-property) on the source table.

 ## On which clients is copy and paste available?
 Copy and paste are available in the browser or the [!INCLUDE[d365fin](includes/d365fin_md.md)] app for Windows 10.